Deep Learning for Genomics: A Concise Overview: Genomic Applications

-Some other works moved to variational inference in autoencoders, which is assumed to be more skillful to capture the internal dependencies among data. \cite{way2017evaluating} trained VAE-based models to reveal the underlying patterns in the pathways of gene expression, and compared the their three VAE architectures to other dimensionality reduction techniques, including the aforementioned ADAGE \citep{GeneExpADAGE2014}. \cite{dincer2018deepprofile} introduced the DeepProfile, a framework featuring VAE, to extract latent variables that are predictive for acute myeloid leukemia from expression data. \cite{sharifi2018deep} proposed Deep Genomic Signature (DGS), a pair of VAEs that are trained over unlabelled and labelled data separately from expression data for predicting metastasis.
+Some other works moved to variational inference in autoencoders, which is assumed to be more skillful to capture the internal dependencies among data. \citet{way2017evaluating} trained VAE-based models to reveal the underlying patterns in the pathways of gene expression, and compared their three VAE architectures to other dimensionality reduction techniques, including the aforementioned ADAGE \citep{GeneExpADAGE2014}. \citet{dincer2018deepprofile} introduced the DeepProfile, a framework featuring VAE, to extract latent variables that are predictive for acute myeloid leukemia from expression data. \citet{sharifi2018deep} proposed Deep Genomic Signature (DGS), a pair of VAEs that are trained over unlabelled and labeled data separately from expression data for predicting metastasis.

-Another thread for utilizing deep learning to characterize gene expression is to describe the pairwise relationship. \cite{wang2017extracting} showed that CNN can be seen as an effective replacement for the frequently used Pearson correlation applied to pair of genes, therefore they built a multi-task CNN that can consider the information of GO semantics and interaction between genes together to extract higher level representations of gene pairs for further classification task, which is further extended by two shared-parameter networks \citep{cao2017learning}.
+Another thread for utilizing deep learning to characterize gene expression is to describe the pairwise relationship. \citet{wang2017extracting} showed that CNN can be seen as an effective replacement for the frequently used Pearson correlation applied to pair of genes, therefore they built a multi-task CNN that can consider the information of GO semantics and interaction between genes together to extract higher level representations of gene pairs for the further classification task, which is further extended by two shared-parameter networks \citep{cao2017learning}. \yx{Recently LLMs have come into play for such pairwise relationship: \citet{cui2023scgpt} introduced a GPT-based foundational model and found a positive pairwise correlation between the similarity of the gene embeddings and the number of common pathways shared by these genes; similarly, \citet{yang2022scbert} utilized the attention weights in transformers to reflect the contribution of each gene and the interaction of gene pairs.}